Twilight Routine during Covid restrictions (from January 2021)

 In the afternoon, the Twilight children starting at 3:30 pm meet in Library area.
-Early Years and Key Stage 1 children are collected from class by a member of Twilight and escorted to the library area.
-Once assembled in the Library, a register is taken before proceeding to the Hut.
+Early Years and Key Stage 1 children are collected from class by a member of Twilight and escorted to the Hut.
+KS2 children meet one of our Extended Day Supervisors in an agreed area and are escorted to the Hut.
 On arrival in the Hut, the children have a snack and we discuss the activities available.

 Weather permitting there will be a physical activity in the Key Stage 1 playground, where an adult will involve children in games or allow the children to explore a variety of outdoor equipment.

 In the main indoor area, children can be involved in any free play activity they independently choose from a selection of art and craft projects, construction apparatus, jigsaws or table games.
 We focus two nights on play and two on creation; this allows the children to explore opportunities and experiences they may be familiar with at home.
 We also have a weekly rotational film night, linked to the term’s theme and selected by the children.

 A light tea is served at 5.00 pm.
 Please click here to see a sample of what we offer.

 After tea, children return to the main play area to quieter tabletop activities: colouring, quizzes and reading books.

 There is a creative activity every week linked to the term’s theme, allowing the children to explore their artistic side and learn new skills.
 This can include cooking, sewing, modelling or painting.
 As part of the calendar, we also observe and plan special handmade gifts for family members, giving the children an opportunity to make something for a loved one at a celebratory occasion.